umgefahren/image-comp-lib-rust/README.md

 Special thanks to Dr. Arthur Merke for inspiring me and mentoring me.

 ## DISCLAIMER
-As you can see I'm not a computer scientist and not a very scilled programmer.
+As you can see I'm not a computer scientist and not a very skilled programmer.